 HRC Field Interns in Maryland to Help Make Marriage Equality a Reality

-March 4, 2011 by Adrian Matanza, Senior Regional Field Organizer
+March 4, 2011 by Adrian Matanza, Regional Field Director

 This post comes from Mia Goschalk and Alex Amadeo, HRC Field Interns spending time in Maryland to pass the Civil Marriage Protection Act.
 Mia and Alex share their thoughts and experience in Maryland.